Haleshot/Haleshot.github.io/content/post/marimo/index.md

 For a comprehensive guide and detailed documentation, check out the [official marimo documentation](https://docs.marimo.io/getting_started/index.html).
 It's a treasure trove of information to help you make the most of marimo!
 {{% /callout %}}

-Now that you're set up, let's explore some exciting use cases and examples!
+Checkout the video shown below where I explore marimo and all the things I talked about in the blog!

 {{< youtube A4zWSrgx7Ec >}}

-[YouTube Video Placeholder]
+Now that you're set up, let's explore some exciting use cases and examples!

 ## 6. Use Cases and Examples